Magnesium and its effects on stress

 Chronic stress can lead to magnesium deficiency in several ways:

-Increased urinary excretion of magnesium : Stress causes the release of hormones such as adrenaline and cortisol, which increase the excretion of magnesium through the kidneys.
+Increased urinary magnesium excretion: Stress causes the release of hormones such as adrenaline and cortisol, which increase magnesium excretion by the kidneys.

-Increased magnesium intake : The body uses more magnesium during times of stress to meet the body's demands.
+Increased magnesium consumption: the body uses more magnesium during periods of stress to meet the body's demands.

-Symptoms of magnesium deficiency can be mild and difficult to identify, but they can get worse over time.
-Among the most common symptoms we find:
+The symptoms of magnesium deficiency can be mild and difficult to identify, but they can worsen over time.
+Among the most common symptoms are:

 Fatigue and lack of energy